CJSherman/vct-match-data/README.md

 # vct-match-data
 Project to track match data from VCT LAN tournaments

+Text based interaction is available by running the "scripts/run_text.py" file GUI Interaction in available by running the "scripts/run_gui.py" file

 This program is split into three main sections:
  * Add new data
  * View data